 Dances are a privilege for students.
 Students must abide by all school policies during dances.
 Dances may be subject to eligibility rules.
 Failure to abide by school rules during a dance may subject the student to discipline.
+Student guests for high school dance must be a current high school student and under age 21.
 All dances will be under the supervision of the school administration and the organizational sponsors.
 Other persons may chaperone at the sponsors' request, provided that they are listed on the school's volunteer list.

 All students who attend the dances will remain in the building until the end of the dance.
-Any student who leaves the building without specific permission to do so will not be permitted to reenter.
+Any student who leaves the building without specific permission to do so will not be permitted to re-enter.
 Only North Mac School students may attend dances unless prior written approval has been granted by the school administration.
 School dress codes will apply to all dances with exceptions to be prior approved by the administration.